 Copper vs. aluminum wire.
 Which to use?
 The wire and cable industry uses a variety of metal conductors, but the two most common are copper and aluminum.
 Because each metal type has unique properties, they are best suited for different applications or purposes.
+Let’s dive into copper vs aluminum wire so you can make a more informed choice for your next project.

 Copper Wire